Ironica/project-ironica/README.md

 -   A playground server that receives requests from client, simulates a playground and resends responses back.

+    -   Based on Kotlin DSL for language support and full power of Kotlin Language
+    -   Supports different type of items and characters in server side, but several are not implemented at the front-end
+    -   Implemented a simple console to print out messages
+    -   Supports different game mode and configurations
+    -   Supports multi requests at the same time

-    See the wiki of simulatte for more info.
+    See the [wiki of simulatte](https://github.com/Ironica/simulatte/wiki/About) for more info.

 -   A client that sends requests to server and receives responses from server.

     -   The client decodes the response and render the tilemap
-    -   The server is embedded within the client and closed at the exit of client
+    -   The server is embedded within the client, launched at the start and closed at the exit of client
+    -   The playground was first implemented in isometry then in true 3d (models, lights, etc)
+    -   The playground's camera could be zoomed in/out/rotated/panned
+    -   Any error will be caught and displayed within the console
+    -   Some additional systems
+        -   Map switching system
+        -   Music system
+        -   Store system

 See `DESIGN.md` and documents of each repo for more info.